Jane Pillow

 Research

 Professor Pillow’s research interests evolve from her determination to improve the respiratory outcomes of preterm infants through development and enhanced understanding of novel approaches to mechanical ventilation and postnatal care.
 She is Director of the Preclinical Intensive Care Research Unit (PICRU) – a unique (inter)national facility for extended duration care of preterm lambs as a model of lung disease associated with preterm birth.
 PICRU studies evaluate the long-term systemic outcomes associated with controversial or promising new neonatal therapies.
 Prof Pillow’s clinical research includes clinical trials of novel respiratory treatments such as nebulised surfactant, as well as restoration of circadian rhythm to premature infants.
-She runs a neonatal lung function laboratory and is involved in lung function follow-up functional studies of children born prematurely at King Edward Memorial Hospital.
 A major focus of current clinical research is the CIRCA DIEM trial, which aims to improve long-term neurodevelopmental outcomes of premature infants by encouraging earlier development of circadian rhythms.
+She is a committed transdisciplinarian and welcomes collaboration involvement to identify innovative solutions to unmet needs that will improve outcomes for children.

 Languages